mnv3/ECE-3600-Final-Project-/README.md

 Data Center Visualizer

-visualize_datacenters.py is a small Python script that reads a Data_Centers_Database as a csv file and produces two charts:
--a geographic map of every facility in terms of latitude and longitude -a scatter plot of power capacity versus physical footprint.
+visualize_datacenters.py is a small Python script that reads a Data_Centers_Database as a csv file and produces two charts: a geographic map of every facility in terms of latitude and longitude, and a scatter plot of power capacity versus physical footprint.

 ## Usage/Commands